A day trip to the Great Wall of China and the North Korean frontier.

-While there, I learned that while most of the river is already Korean territory, the two countries have an agreement that allows both sides to use the water equally - as long as they don't step on the other's soil.
-This lets fishermen and freight boats to do their job without conflicts.
-At the same time, it gives an opportunity to technically get into the NK without visas and such - this is big business for local tourist agencies, which provide boat tours to the NK.
-As I had the time, and the NK landscape had some hills which could look interesting from up closer, this seemed as a good option.
+In the city, I learned that while most of the river is already Korean territory, the two countries have an agreement that allows both sides to use the water equally — as long as they don't step on the other's soil.
+This lets fishermen and freight boats to do their job without conflicts, and at the same time, it gives an opportunity to technically get into NK without visas.
+The local tourist agencies are doing a business out of this by providing boat tours.
+As I had the time and the distant NK landscape had some hills that could be interesting from up closer, this seemed a good option.

-The section of the Great Wall here at Hushan was built during the Ming Dynasty, and the accessible part is about a mile long.
+The section of the Great Wall at the Hushan mountain was built during the Ming Dynasty, and the accessible part is about a mile long.

-The wall climbs steeply up the hill, which then reveals a pretty outlook on the surroundings:
+The wall climbs steeply up the hill, where was a lovely outlook on the surroundings:

 At the end of the section, you can choose whether to return the same way or by a tad adventurous path following the water.
 I went for the second.

 ...and abundant industrial facilities, notorious for northeast China as a contrast.